 In general, all Participants and their Dependents are subject to the Retiree Medical Budget.
 (Certain exceptions apply for LTD Participants, DCC LTD Participants, and DCC Retirees and for special circumstances addressed in the Plan Document.)
-Surviving Spouses/Domestic Partners of Employees (other than DCC Employees) pay "Full Service" retiree premiums after the Surviving Spouse/Domestic Partner reaches the age of 50.
+Surviving Spouses/Domestic Partners of Record of Employees (other than DCC Employees) pay "Full Service" retiree premiums after the Surviving Spouse of Record/Domestic Partner of Record reaches the age of 50.

-7.2 If You Retired Before January 1, 1993
+8.2 If You Retired Before January 1, 1993